 MySQL installations include several system databases:

-: System database containing user accounts and privilegesinformation_schema
+mysql: System database containing user accounts and privileges

 Enumeration Techniques